IDN-C-X/ZeldrisRobot/README.md

     LOAD = []
     NO_LOAD = ['translation']
     MONGO_URI = ""
-    MONGO_PORT = []
+    MONGO_PORT = 27017
-    MONGO_DB = ""
+    MONGO_DB = "Zeldris"
 ```

-If you can't have a config.py file (EG on Heroku), it is also possible to use environment variables.
+If you can't have a [config.py](/zeldris/sample_config.py) file (EG on Heroku), it is also possible to use environment variables.
 The following env
 variables are supported:

 - `ENV`: Setting this to ANYTHING will enable env variables